ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 It's one thing to get the number one spot on the leaderboard, but it's another to completely be the only FC with a mod at all, lest it be hidden of all mods.
 Though, [Peaceful](https://osu.ppy.sh/users/165027) took up the challenge and managed to absolutely *defile* and *violate* [The Violation](https://osu.ppy.sh/beatmapsets/1452092#taiko/2985808).

 While not being the longest nor fastest map osu!monthly has showcased, it is definitely a merit in and of itself.
 Coming in at 270 BPM, various rhythm changes, not to mention these timing changes are happening within 1/4 streams, and being over 5 minutes into nigh non-stop drumming action, this map definitely holds up to its name.
-Beware, both the replay and Peaceful make the map look like a walk in the park, but it is a sight to behold.
+Beware, although Peaceful makes the map look like a walk in the park, one should not mistake it as being easy.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/xdNJyMYHw0A" frameborder="0" allowfullscreen></iframe>

-Some other notable plays for November include [shinchikuhome](https://osu.ppy.sh/users/3174184)'s [DT 3x100 FC](https://osu.ppy.sh/scores/taiko/175425262) on [Lunaticon](https://osu.ppy.sh/beatmapsets/1727109#taiko/3529595), while this one is a Loved map it is no small feat to be done, but lets be real — shinchikuhome does no such thing as small feats.
-Also, [nurend](https://osu.ppy.sh/users/9905079)'s [nightcore 10x miss](https://osu.ppy.sh/scores/taiko/175201104) on [Central Nucleous](https://osu.ppy.sh/beatmapsets/695399#taiko/1473448) being the second highest combo and lowest miss nightcore enhanced play yet.
+Some other notable plays for November include [shinchikuhome](https://osu.ppy.sh/users/3174184)'s [DT 3x100 FC](https://osu.ppy.sh/scores/taiko/175425262) on [Lunaticon](https://osu.ppy.sh/beatmapsets/1727109#taiko/3529595), and while this one is a Loved map, conquering it is no small feat to be done — but lets be real: shinchikuhome does no such thing as small feats.

+Also, we have [nurend](https://osu.ppy.sh/users/9905079)'s [Nightcore 10x miss](https://osu.ppy.sh/scores/taiko/175201104) on [Central Nucleous](https://osu.ppy.sh/beatmapsets/695399#taiko/1473448) being the Nightcore-enhanced play with the second highest combo and lowest miss count yet.

 ### Notable osu!catch plays of the month

 *Section written by [Patatitta](https://osu.ppy.sh/users/16294034)*

-[Aryssiel](https://osu.ppy.sh/users/2389481) has broken yet another record, getting a [DT FC on the top difficulty](https://osu.ppy.sh/scores/fruits/210115320) of the recently ranked map [Kick Back!](https://osu.ppy.sh/beatmapsets/1864673#fruits/3834979).
-This marks a new pp record for the mod, being the first 1000pp play on this category of play, and beating the previous record by over 50pp.
+[Aryssiel](https://osu.ppy.sh/users/2389481) has broken yet another record, getting a [DT FC](https://osu.ppy.sh/scores/fruits/210115320) on the top difficulty of the recently ranked map [Kick Back!](https://osu.ppy.sh/beatmapsets/1864673#fruits/3834979).
+This marks a new pp record for the mod, being the first 1000 pp play on this category of play, and beating the previous record by over 50 pp.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/7NUzL8_lFh4" frameborder="0" allowfullscreen></iframe>